Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M07L04_Advanced_Business_Rules.md

 15. Select the action, enter **Show Points Error Message** for **Display Name**, select **Question** for **Field**, enter **At least one answer must have points more than zero**, and click **Apply**.

+16. Leave the rest of the setting default.

 16. Click **Save**.